What are the requirements for admission?

 While a bachelor's degree is required for admission, your degree can be in any discipline.

 The MS/LIS degree program is now test-optional for the standardized test requirement (i.e., GRE and GMAT).
 If you feel that your test scores reflect your potential and promise in graduate school, you can submit your scores for admission consideration.
 All other applicants, regardless of undergraduate GPA, are not required to submit a standardized test score.
 We hope to alleviate the financial burden and heightened anxiety associated with taking a standardized test.
 Applicants that do not submit a test score will not be disadvantaged throughout our application review process, which is holistic and comprehensive.
-This new test-optional approach will be implemented for Fall 2022 admissions consideration.

 In addition to the online application, admission requirements include: